amida-tech/blue-button/lib/parser/cms/README.md

 Week of the 16th

 6/16/14 Get immunizations done by the end of the day.
-6/17/14 Get claims history started. using the data model that is given in Dmitry's link.
+6/17/14 Get claims history/insurance started. using the data model that is given in Dmitry's link.
-6/18/14 Claims history data model should be done by today.
+6/18/14 Claims history/insurance data model should be done by today.
 Make sure to get the model proofread.
 Also check CCDA formats for insurers, so that it is compliant with both cms and CCDA.
  Start tackling more problems from the back log, OR ..*review CCDA to create more object models(i.e. family history)?